-- review the municipal GA ordinance and Maine GA statute and regulations; - apply for assistance;
+- review the municipal GA ordinance and Maine GA statute and regulations; - apply for assistance; - receive a written decision concerning eligibility within 24-hours after application; - confidentiality of the application and other records;

-- receive a written decision concerning eligibility within 24-hours after application; - confidentiality of the application and other records; - contact the DHHS with complaints; - challenge the Administrator's decision by requesting a fair hearing.
+- contact the DHHS with complaints; - challenge the Administrator's decision by requesting a fair hearing.

 Reimbursement/Recovery.
-The Administrator will inform the applicant/recipient that he/she must reimburse the municipality the amount of GA benefits he/she has been granted if he/she subsequently has the ability to pay.
+The Administrator will inform the applicant/recipient that they must reimburse the municipality the amount of GA benefits they have been granted if they subsequently have the ability to pay.
 The municipality may also, as appropriate, contact and inform the applicant/recipient's legal representative of the recipient's obligation to repay the municipality.